radar/ryanbigg.com/_posts/2021-04-29-finding-a-new-contract-gig.markdown

 ---
 wordpress_id: RB-1619652890
 layout: post
-title: Finding a new contract gig
+title: How I found a new contract gig
 ---

 I've resolved this year to work as a developer-for-hire / contractor / sole-trader / mercenary developer wizard.
 This decision came after what was frankly an unmitigated disaster of a year-and-a-bit with two redundancies in a row topped off with being fired.
 Thanks, 2020.
 Go fuck yourself.